Senator Lines: Operations merge

 By combining its container fleet with Hanjin's, the newly created Hanjin-Senator became the seventh largest container shipping company in the world.
 Senator called on 250 ports in 64 countries all over the world, with a fleet of 113 container vessels.

 From 2004, the company increasingly focused on services between Europe and Asia.
 On the Northern Europe-Asia route, five services were operated in 2007 with 49 vessels with space capacities ranging from 4500 to 9500 TEU.
 Between the Mediterranean and Asia, 36 ships between 2200 and 5500 TEU were in operation.
-In addition, there were eight vessels with capacity ranging from 950 to 1500 TEU on the route between the Mediterranean and Montreal in Canada, six ships with an average of 2600 TEU were used between Europe and the ports of the South American East Coast and another four ships with an average of 1600 TEU drove on the Route between Northern Europe and the Mediterranean.
+In addition, there were eight vessels with capacities ranging from 950 to 1500 TEU on the route between the Mediterranean and Montreal in Canada, six ships with an average of 2600 TEU were used between Europe and the ports of the South American East Coast and another four ships with an average of 1600 TEU drove on the Route between Northern Europe and the Mediterranean.

 Hanjin-Senator announced that they would cease operations at end of February 2009.